-(1) Students planning to submit their master's thesis must first submit a Report of Master's Thesis Title approved by their Main Academic Supervisor.

-- (2) Submission of the Report of Master's Thesis Title for those completing the course in March is early in October.
+- (1) Students planning to submit their master's thesis must first submit a Report of Master's Thesis Title approved by their Main Academic Supervisor. - (2) Submission of the Report of Master's Thesis Title for those completing the course in March is early in October.
 Detailed information will be posted on the bulletin board or announced through the TUFS "GAKUMU" Information System. - (3) Those who wish to complete the course in September, Students of Peace and Conflict Studies course and Recurrent course must submit their Report of Master's Thesis Title in May to the Graduate School Section of the Educational Affairs Division.
 Detailed information will be posted on the bulletin board or announced through the TUFS "GAKUMU" Information System. - (4) Submissions will not be accepted after the deadline.
 However, in case of illness or other unavoidable circumstances, a late submission may be accepted.
 In such cases, promptly inform both your main academic supervisor and the Educational Affairs Division and submit the Report of Master's Thesis Title, and a statement of reason for the delay.

-No submissions will be accepted after the deadline without a statement of reason for the delay. - (5) If a student fails to submit their master's thesis within the designated period stated in the Report of Master's Thesis Title, the Report of Master's Thesis Title must be re-submitted again the following year.
+(5) If a student fails to submit their master's thesis within the designated period, the Report of Master's Thesis Title already submitted become invalid.
+In such case, the Report of Master's Thesis Title must be submitted again.